 Section 15.
-The officers and directors of the Authority, and the County Manager, Assistant County Manager, Deputy County Manager, County Budget Director, and any designee of any such officer of the County are hereby authorized and directed, individually or jointly, to execute and deliver, on behalf of the Authority, any Certificate of the Authority or Written Request of the Authority required to be delivered pursuant to the Trust Agreement, the Tenth Supplemental Trust Agreement, the Master Facility Lease, the Master Site Lease or the Bond Purchase Contract or otherwise as may be necessary or desirable in connection with the financing or refunding and defeasance of the Prior Bonds, including the execution of any escrow instructions, purchase instructions for escrow securities, a letter engaging a duly licensed firm to provide a verification report, or any investment requirement or direction of investment with respect to Bond funds, which investment may consist of investments or investment agreements that have a term of up to the term of the Bonds.
+The officers and directors of the Authority, and the County Manager, Assistant County Manager, Deputy County Manager, County Budget Director, and any designee of any such officer of the County are hereby authorized and directed, individually or jointly, to execute and deliver, on behalf of the Authority, one or more forms of any of the documents presented at this meeting, and any Certificate of the Authority or Written Request of the Authority required to be delivered pursuant to the Trust Agreement, the Tenth Supplemental Trust Agreement, the Master Facility Lease, the Master Site Lease or the Bond Purchase Contract or otherwise as may be necessary or desirable in connection with the financing or refunding and defeasance of the Prior Bonds, including the execution of any escrow instructions, purchase instructions for escrow securities, a letter engaging a duly licensed firm to provide a verification report, or any investment requirement or direction of investment with respect to Bond funds, which investment may consist of investments or investment agreements that have a term of up to the term of the Bonds.